pierrecregut/metal3-docs/design/hostclaim-multitenancy.md

 #### Security Impact of Making BareMetalHost Selection Cluster-wide

-The main difference between Metal3 machines and HostClaims it the selection process where a HostClaim can be bound to a BareMetalHost in another namespace.
-We must make sure that the binding is expected from both the owner of BareMetalHost resources and the HostClaim resource, especially when we upgrade the metal3 cluster api provider to a version supporting HostClaim.
+The main difference between Metal3 machines and HostClaims is the selection process, where a HostClaim can be bound to a BareMetalHost in another namespace.
+We must ensure that the binding is expected by both the owner of BareMetalHost resources and the HostClaim resource, especially when we upgrade the metal3 Cluster API provider to a version supporting HostClaim.

 Choosing between HostClaims and BareMetalHost is done at the level of the Metal3Machine controller through a configuration flag.
 When the HostClaim mode is activated, all clusters are deployed with HostClaim resources.

-For the server administrator, the HostDeployPolicy restrict the BareMetalHosts that can be used by HostClaims and the namespaces of those resources.
+For the server administrator, the HostDeployPolicy restricts the BareMetalHosts that can be used by HostClaims and the namespaces of those resources.

 The owner of the HostClaim restricts the server through the use of selectors.
-There can be only one server administrator and the tenants must trust the semantic of the labels used for selection so a new mechanism is not necessary on the tenant side.
+There can be only one server administrator, and the tenants must trust the semantics of the labels used for selection, so a new mechanism is not necessary on the tenant side.

 #### Tenants Trying to Bypass the Selection Mechanism

-The fact that a HostClaim is bound to a specific BareMetalHost will appear as a label in the HostClaim and the HostClaim controller will use it to find the associated BareMetalHost.
-This label could be modified by a malicious tenant.
+The fact that a HostClaim is bound to a specific BareMetalHost will appear in the status of the HostClaim and the HostClaim controller will use it to find the associated BareMetalHost.
+It could be modified by a malicious tenant if the RBAC privileges are too lenient on the HostClaim namespace.

 But the BareMetalHost has also a consumer reference.
-The label is only an indication of the binding.
-If the consumer reference is invalid (different from the HostClaim label), the label MUST be erased and the HostClaim controller MUST NOT accept the binding.
+The HostClaim status is only an indication of the binding.
+If the consumer reference and the HostClaim status differ, priority is given to the consumer reference on the BareMetalHost.

 #### Performance Impact